basho/basho_docs/source/languages/en/riak/theory/concepts/Eventual-Consistency.md

 * Requests can (and should) be tuned based on your data model(s) and business needs
 * Data can be inconsistent across a cluster

+While Riak's eventual consistency model gives rise to any number of possible replication and conflict resolution strategies (some of which will be discussed below and in [[Replication Properties]]), a few rules of thumb hold true:

+* The best way to do deal with the problem data inconsistency is to avoid it altogether by storing immutable data that is never updated.
+This makes Riak an ideal use case for data like session storage, log data, or sensor data, which is stored on the basis of timestamp.
+Other data models can also be
+*

 <div class="note">